jinghaoyong/ecommerce/README.md

     categories // string array to store
     views, // int, to make the best popular soldAmount, //int
+    topFavourite,// int
     entryDate,
     entryStaff,
+    offerDiscount,int or any type you recommend to put in firestore lastEditedDate,
+    lastEditedStaff
+    }
+- categories (get & insert & update & delete) , the body is {
+    id ,
+    images, // string array to store, the string you no need to worry, i will store into the place which firestore usually store and get the url title,
+    desc,
+    subcategories // string array to store
+    entryDate,
+    entryStaff,
     lastEditedDate,
     lastEditedStaff
+    }
+- subCategories (get & insert & update & delete) , the body is {
+    id ,
+    images, // string array to store, the string you no need to worry, i will store into the place which firestore usually store and get the url title,
+    desc,
+    entryDate,
+    entryStaff,
+    lastEditedDate,
+    lastEditedStaff
+    }

+- aboutUs (get & insert & update & delete) , the body is {
+    images, // string array to store, the string you no need to worry, i will store into the place which firestore usually store and get the url title,
+    desc,
+    entryDate,
+    entryStaff,
+    lastEditedDate,
+    lastEditedStaff
+  }

+-socialMediaAccounts (get & insert & update & delete) , the body is {
+    imageLogo, // string array to store, the string you no need to worry, i will store into the place which firestore usually store and get the url name,
+    linkUrl
+  }
+  -enquiryForm (get & insert & update & delete) , the body is {
+    name,
+    phone
+    companyName,
+    product,
+    message
+  }
+  -contact (get & insert & update & delete) , the body is {
+    email,
+    phone
+    address,
+    linkUrl
   }

 ## Todo
 firebase login logout and store in localstorage for the personal details with enctypted